 Written by Tobi

-Below you will find an interview with Ross Haenfler, a sociology professor working at University of Mississippi.
-He wrote a book about the straight edge subculture and thats what the interview is about, straight edge and fashion, women in hardcore, hardcore and religion and so on.
+Below you will find an interview with Ross Haenfler, a sociology professor working at the University of Mississippi.
+He wrote a book about the straight edge subculture and that’s what the interview is about, straight edge and fashion, women in hardcore, hardcore and religion, and so on.
 Read it, and if you liked the interview go and buy the book!

 First of all, would you please introduce yourself and tell us how you got into hardcore and straight edge?